gold-standard-phantoms/asldro/docs/usage/dro_output.rst

 These will be saved in the following subdirectories:

-* 'asl' for series type 'asl'
+* 'perf' for series type 'asl'
 * 'anat' for series type 'structural'
 * 'ground_truth' for series type 'ground_truth'